 - 1. You are losing weight. - Your heart rate is elevated.
 This is a sign of stress. - You aren't sleeping well or aren't sleeping enough.
 Sleep is necessary to help rebuild the muscle fibers you disrupt with a good workout. - 4.
 Your urine is dark yellow in color.
 A sign of dehydration.
-You need to drink water. - You feel run down.
+You need to drink water. - 5.
+You feel run down.
 Be honest with yourself on this one.

-- 6. You are in a bad mood.
+- 6. You feel sick.

-- You feel sick.
+- 7. You have pain or an injury.

-- 8. You have pain or an injury.
+- 8. You had a bad workout or multiple workouts.

-- You had a bad workout or multiple workouts.
+- Your oxygen levels are low

-- 10. Your oxygen levels are low (as measured by a pulse oximeter).
+(as measured by a pulse oximeter).
 Most people will not be able to monitor their oxygen levels and thus this marker will likely not apply.